Public image of Taylor Swift: Fashion

 Swift's fashion is widely covered by fashion journalists, and her street style has received acclaim from critics.
 She has reinvented her image and aesthetic throughout her career, matching respective album cycles with distinct themes and influencing fashion trends in the process.
-Her "style evolution", both within and outside her music, has been the subject of widespread analyses by media outlets.
+People described her style as that of an it girl.
+Her style evolution, both within and outside her music, has been the subject of widespread analyses by media outlets.
 Her dressing style involves synchronizing outfits, blending classic, retro and "cool" elements, floral prints, Mary Jane or Oxford shoes, Jimmy Choo boots, and other accessories from Aldo, Prada, Christian Louboutin, Elie Saab, Dolce & Gabbana, Vivienne Westwood, Louis Vuitton and The Row.
 Her street style features a variety of classic, casual staples, such as denim shorts, white tops, baseball caps, loafers, plaid skirts, combining them with "unique jewelry, bold lipstick, and trendy designer handbags."

 Critics have opined, Swift's general disinterest in provocative high fashion despite her wealth, which can be perceived as a "bad taste" in fashion by some fashion critics, is part of her popular appeal that sets her apart from pop stars like Madonna and Beyoncé.
 Amanda Krause of Business Insider described Swift's style as simple and attainable, without the "shocking fashion antics of Doja Cat, Lady Gaga, and Kim Kardashian."
 According to Zoe Suen of South China Morning Post, many critics are not impressed by Swift's "authentic" style choices and her lack of participation in fashion weeks or luxury brand collaborations.
 Suen said: "It's safe to say that while Swift has chosen not to brand herself as an haute couture-wearing stylephile."
 Similarly, culture writer Emily Kirkpatrick categorized Swift as a "fashion anti-hero".
 Lauren Sherman, a fashion correspondent at Puck, labeled Swift's style as "Anthropologie Gone Wild— mismatched, outdated, pedestrian, but instinctual."
 Savannah Bradley of Business Insider opined that Swift's "normal" taste in fashion is an aspect of her strategic "Swiftian brand philosophy", where Swift is the audience's "best friend".

 The Wall Street Journal noted her pairing of higher-end labels with relatively affordable brands, making her style "accessible", which often result in record impressions and surging sales for the lesser-known fashion labels she wears.
 Fashion reporter Sarah Chapelle said that it contributes to her "approachable, relatable" image.
 Vogues Jonah Waterhouse commented, Swift has no use for high fashion as she does not use it to propagate her career like other musicians have to.
 He opined that "Swift's wardrobe, in its authenticity to her personal brand and taste, embodies quiet power", as fashion does not influence Swift but she influences fashion instead.
 Olivia Petter of The Independent considered the critique Swift receives for her fashion as sexist, questioning why every woman in entertainment are expected to deliver over-the-top fashion and Swift for one cannot be allowed to detach herself from such scrutiny.
 Jake Henry Smith of Glamour echoed the same sentiment, saying Swift dresses like a "normal person".